NivasGuna/spotify_project/README.md

    ```
    SPOTIFY_CLIENT_ID=your_client_id

    SPOTIFY_CLIENT_SECRET=your_client_secret
    ```

-   Replace your_client_id,and  your_client_secret with the corresponding values obtained from the Spotify Developer Dashboard.
+   Replace   your_client_id,  and  your_client_secret  with the corresponding values obtained from the Spotify Developer Dashboard.

 ## Swagger Documentation